 - I space the 3 main floral picks at varied points to start (almost in a triangle pattern)

-- Tie on burlap and make a bow at bottom (or side).
+- Tie on burlap and make a bow at the bottom (or side).
 Use about 1 to 1 -1/2 yards (you’ll find more bow tutorials along with my other wreaths here and here (for bows styled like gift bows)

 Tips for decorating your grapevine wreath